Daemon interface

 Daemonclass and implement asetup()method, and/or asetup_final()method.
 This subclass is the gateway between mKTL functionality and the domain-specific custom code appropriate for the developer’s application.The store argument is the name of the store that this daemon is providing items for; alias is the unique name of this mKTL daemon, and is used to locate the configuration file that defines the items for which this daemon is authoritative.

-arguments is expected to be an
+options is expected to be an

 Add an